“There are NO ugly fabrics, just ugly fabrics waiting to be sewn into swans!” Beth Markel

 As with most artists, I would like my art to reflect my emotions and experiences, but also be evocative to the viewer, that they might explore their own emotions or experiences with a different perspective.
 The longer I work with fabric and textiles, the more I believe there is something so elemental in being able to touch, feel, express, and create with your hands.
 It’s a true expression of who we are as individuals.
-Elements of recent work are based on the journal I kept while my sister was doing battle with leukemia, so there are elements of hope, sadness, anger, and grief, all of which were necessary for me to work through as an artist.
+Elements of early work are based on the journal I kept while my sister was doing battle with leukemia, so there are elements of hope, sadness, anger, and grief, all of which were necessary for me to work through as an artist.

 My quilts are bold, whimsical, colorful, funny, and eclectic.
 They have been published and exhibited nationally and internationally, for which I am both humbled and grateful.